-Delight in the Philadelphia region’s most beloved holiday tradition, George Balanchine’s The Nutcracker™.
+Delight in the Philadelphia region’s most loved holiday tradition, George Balanchine’s The Nutcracker™.
 A must-see for children and adults alike, this production boasts glittering sets and costumes, world-class dancing, dozens of young students from The School of Pennsylvania Ballet, and all the flair of a Broadway spectacular.
 The Pennsylvania Ballet Orchestra and Philadelphia Boys Choir bring the masterful Tschaikovsky score to life.
 Get lost in the story of Marie’s magical gift, a suspenseful battle between soldiers and mice, and the dreamy Land of Sweets.
 Plus, there’s no more enchanting setting than the breathtaking Academy of Music.

 A major artistic figure of the twentieth century, Balanchine revolutionized the look of classical ballet.
 Taking classicism as his base, he heightened, quickened, expanded, streamlined, and even inverted the fundamentals of the 400-year-old language of academic dance.
 This had an inestimable influence on the growth of dance in America.
 Although at first his style seemed particularly suited to the energy and speed of American dancers, especially those he trained, his ballets are now performed by all the major classical ballet companies throughout the world.

 Born in St. Petersburg, Russia, Balanchine accepted the invitation of American arts patron Lincoln Kirstein to create a ballet company in the United States in 1933.
 At Balanchine's request, Kirstein was also prepared to support the formation of a ballet school that would eventually rival the long-established academies of Europe.